hydronics2/nrF52840_Reference_PCB/README.md

 # nrF52840_reference_PCB

 This is a reference design for the nrF52840 for easy SWD programming and testing.
 This layout uses the nrF52840 module from Raytek called the [MDBT50Q](http://www.raytac.com/upload/download_files/1bca545683ea4caf48e1ec796c09b9d9.pdf).
 This PCB has been tested and it works!
 This design relied heavily on the work of [Adafruit's feather board](https://www.adafruit.com/product/4062).
+I accidently ordered the -P1M version (PCB antenna).
+I think the -1M version chip antenna has slightly better range/performance.

 ![](https://github.com/hydronics2/nrF52840_Reference_PCB/blob/master/front_view.png)